miltoncandelero/pixi-elementals/source/includes/_06-getting-interactive.md

 ### The event that fired

 When your function gets called you will also receive a parameter, that is all the data that event produced.
-You can see the [full shape of the object here](https://pixijs.download/dev/docs/PIXI.InteractionEvent.html).
+You can see the [full shape of the object here](https://pixijs.download/dev/docs/PIXI.FederatedPointerEvent.html).
 I will list now some of the most common properties here now:

-* `event.data.global` This is the global (stage) position of the interaction
+* `event.global` This is the global (stage) position of the interaction
-* `e.data.getLocalPosition(e.target)` This is the local (object that has the event) position of the interaction
+* `(e.target as DisplayObject).toLocal(e.global)` This is the local (object that has the event) position of the interaction.
+It has an unsafe cast due to the new Event System being a bit paranoid.
-* `event.data.pointerType` This will say `mouse` or `touch`
+* `event.pointerType` This will say `mouse` or `touch`

-### Magical stuff
+### Old Magical stuff (pre PixiJS v7)

-You might come across by accident the fact that if you have a function that is called exactly the same as an event (for example a `click` function) and your object is interactive, that function gets called automagically.
+You might have come across by the fact that if you have a function that is called exactly the same as an event (for example a `click` function) and your object is interactive, that function gets called automagically.
-That is because there is a line inside one of the [Interaction Manager's](https://pixijs.download/dev/docs/packages_interaction_src_InteractionManager.ts.html) methods that if it finds that a display object has a method with the same name as an event it calls it.
+That was because there is a line inside the old [Interaction Manager's](https://pixijs.download/v6.5.8/docs/packages_interaction_src_InteractionManager.ts.html) that if it finds that a display object has a method with the same name as an event it calls it.

-You can use it but I am not sure if this is legacy or why this exists.
+**This was removed on PixiJS' v7 new [Federated Events System](https://pixijs.download/dev/docs/PIXI.EventSystem.html)**

 --